How to protect the mental health of our children

 Faced with this reality, we have to start working on ourselves, accepting the difficult times that we face.

 This way, we will be more ready to provide the assistance they need.

 Let’s talk to them about emotions.
 Let’s help them to recognize them.

 When my son comes to me crying, one of the things I do is ask him; What are you feeling?
 Do you feel sadness, frustration, anger, shame?
 Are you happy, excited, proud, curious?

 Let’s use technology to our advantage.
 The majority of children and adolescents dominate electronic platforms.
 Let’s use them to create spaces where you can share with your friends and loved ones.
 Plan meetings by video chat.
-This way they do not lose contact with important people in their life and we encourage socialization.
+This way, they do not lose contact with important people in their life, and we encourage socialization.

 Good mental health has many components.

-Small changes in our routine can bring positive results for us, and for our children and adolescents.
+Small changes in our routine can bring positive results for us and our children and adolescents.
 We all want a new normal to be restored where we can resume our lives as close to what we were used to.
 But, for the moment, it is necessary to continue adapting to this great challenge.